Books on Pens, etc

 A corundum, var. ruby, crystal on marble containing green fluorapatite and phlogopite from the Kurakuram Mountains, Pakistan.
 The ruby fluoresces red SW & brighter LW.
 The fluorapatite fluoresces pale blue SW and the phlogopite fluoresces pale yellow SW.

 Below left are 4 cabochons of blue sodalite from Mont Saint-Hilaire, Quebec, Canada.
 Sodalite fluoresces orange LW and is mildly tenebrescent.
 It turns purple after being exposed to SW UV.
 On the right is a group of 4 cabochons of hackmanite with natrolite, from the Kola Penninsula, Lovozero, Russia.
 Hackmanite fluoresces orange LW.
 It is extremely tenebrescent (turns grape color on exposure to SW).
-This grape color disappears when the stone is exposed to sunlight.
-The lower third shows the orange color LW.
+This grape color disappears when the piece is exposed to sunlight.
+The lower third shows the orange fluorescence LW.

 Below left is calcite and gypsum crystals on a bed of golden pyrite crystals from N.B.H.C. mine, Broken Hill, NSW, Australia.
 Calcite fluoresces pink-red SW and the gypsum fluoresces pale blue SW.
 The three photos on the right are green fluorite from the Weardale district, Durham County, England.
 Most fluorite fluoresces violet LW.
 The mines of England produce some of the nicest fluorites in the World.
 They generally fluoresce very nicely under SW light but brighter under LW.

 Gem quality tugtupite.
-Tugtupite is a pink glassy crystal that fluoresces cherry red SW and lighter red LW.
+Tugtupite is a pink glassy crystal that fluoresces cherry red SW and red-orange LW.
 The color in some tugtupite bleaches out in sunlight and it regains its red color again when exposed to SW UV.
 Some tugtupite also glows white SW.
 The best gem variety tugtupite comes from Kvanefjeld, Ilimaussaq, Greenland.
 A more porous (less suited to gem making), but equally fluorescent variety comes from Tasaq, Greenland.

 This is an incredibly neat and rare fluorescent piece from Nebraska.
 It is quartz, var. chalcedony, and gypsum, var. selenite, from Crawford, Nebraska.
 The selenite fluoresces light orange LW & SW, the chalcedony fluoresces green SW.
 The piece weighs 1 lb.
 2.0 oz. and is 5.0 x 3.9 x 2.0 inches